Exhumation is the removal of human remains from their place of interment.

 - The Church Authority (if applicable)

-For more information and to apply for permission to exhume remains contact the Environmental Health Department at 0300 303 1777 or by e-mail to email@example.com.
+For more information and to apply for permission to exhume remains contact the Environmental Health Department by completing the online form below, enquire here.